Real People.

 1. What relationships do you value most?

+Be clear about what you value and which relationships are truly priorities to you.
+2. Why do you value them?
 Understanding the value these relationships have for you underscores the importance of the relationship and clarifies why a relationship feels important.

 3. How do you nourish each relationship?

+Now that youve identified how and why a relationship is important, you must define what it is that you do to keep that relationship alive and growing.
+4. How do you maintain your commitment through the tough times?
 Are the divorce stats really any different from the number of other relationships that end in our own lives (i.e., dropping the diet, forgetting exercise, leaving job after job, putting personal goals and dreams on hold, getting around to the God/spiritual thing when you have more time, etc)?
 These relationships may not necessarily be a marriage but like a marriage these

 relationships have their challenging times.
 Similar to a marital relationship, we must work through the difficult times in our other relationships rather than set them aside until a better time or just plain hope the struggles go away.
 This is often the point at which my coaching clients seek my assistance.